Why Stream Here?

 The webmaster reserves the right to add and remove operators at his discretion.

-If you agree with these terms and would like to stream please Contact K3BM
+If you agree with these terms and would like to stream please use the stream request link provide below

-Please provide us with you Public IP and port that you will be using
+Please provide us with you Public IP, you will automatically be assigned port 8080 if not specified

 If your Public IP has changed you will need to contact me with the new one

-If you IP change often then you may want to use one of the DNS services
+If you IP changes often then you may want to use one of the DNS services (highly recommended)

 Please visit our Software Link for the software and tools you will need to get streaming now